Friday, 06 21, 2013

 The June 14th Job Fair, hosted by Morehead State University, was one of 400 veterans’ events nationwide.
 The fairs assist veterans and military spouses in finding meaningful employment and continuing to have an impact upon completing their service.
 The June 21st State VFW Convention brought together VFW members from posts across Kentucky.
 The VFW provides assistance to veterans and their families and communities.

-Kentucky is home to more than 350,000 veterans, the fourth highest among the United States.
+Kentucky is home to more than 350,000 veterans.
 Protecting our veterans’ voting rights and their ability to continue serving their communities by starting businesses is a top priority for Grimes.

 “Our active-duty and veteran military members and their families make tremendous sacrifices to protect us and our liberties,” said Grimes.
 “They deserve our full support at all stages, especially at the ballot box and in the boardrooms through business initiatives.”